Female soldiers who predicted October 7 say they are still being silenced

-Protesters in Tel Aviv hold a banner on September 14 bearing the images of female Israeli field observes who were captured by Hamas and taken to Gaza during the October 7 attack.
-Photo / Heidi Levine for The Washington Post
+Protesters in Tel Aviv hold a banner on September 14 bearing the images of female Israeli field observers who were captured by Hamas and taken to Gaza during the October 7 attack.
+Photo / Heidi Levine, Washington Post

 For the past year, Israeli soldiers stationed atop a windswept mountain abutting the border with Lebanon have watched the enemy deploy men and missiles.